-The projects of this laboratory aim to provide new chemical genetic tools to define, perturb and manipulate essential functions of protein methyltransferases.
-Another focus in this laboratory is to design and synthesize tight-binding inhibitors as anti-cancer drug candidates by blocking these protein-modifying activities.
-Researchers in the field of chemistry, biology and biochemistry work together closely to synthesize novel chemical reagents, elucidate illness-causing mechanisms at molecular level and develop potential treatments for human diseases.
+The projects of this laboratory aim to leverage cutting-edge approaches in combination of chemistry and biology to annotate, perturb and manipulate essential functions of protein methyltransferases implicated in epigenetic biology and cancer.
+The Luo laboratory is also interested in designing and synthesizing inhibitors as potential anti-cancer drugs with the emphasis of their distinct modes of action and wise uses in relevant disease contexts.
+Researchers in the field of chemistry, biochemistry and biology work in a highly collaborative manner to synthesize novel chemical reagents, elucidate disease-causing mechanisms at molecular levels, and develop potential treatments for human diseases.

 Minkui Luo, PhD

-Research FocusChemist Minkui Luo develops chemical tools to elucidate protein-posttranslational modification and designs inhibitors for cancer therapies.
+Research FocusChemical Biologist Minkui Luo develops cutting-edge tools, technologies and concepts to annotate functions of protein-posttranslational modifications and designs inhibitors for cancer therapies.

 - PhD, Princeton University